cp-xl/cp-xl/README.md

-👋 Hi, I’m Chloe, a cybersecurity student.
+👋 Hi there!
 - 👀 I’m interested in all things Cloud, DevOps and Security!
-- 🌱 I’m currently learning how to build a website from scratch.
+- 🌱 I’m currently learning about Terraform!